 Different colours shades on different brands navigation bar

 To test with the component, I started to implement them when I was assigned to work on a few projects for ITV.

 The following are examples of how different platform is adapting the design system. e.g. Contents acquiring tool, self-serve marketing site.
 They demonstrate that the components are providing a simplified language and create a more cohesive look and feel across different scenarios.

 The development of the design system

 Since then, other designers who participated in other ITV products have also started to develop their UI based on the library.
-A product designer have also taken over to continue refining all the details and grow the library.
+A product designer has also taken over to continue refining all the details and grow the library.

-Thank you for the trust, I was able to share this design experience with wider group, to demonstrate the benefits a design system could bring.
+Thank you for the trust, I was able to share this design experience with a wider group, to demonstrate the benefits a design system could bring.